Those Who Also Served (Surnames A to F):

 He was born on 25 September 1894, the elder son of Charles (Schoolmaster) and Louisa (née Barrell) (Schoolmistress) Beattie of that address, located next to the village School.

-He enlisted as soon as War was declared, initially as Private 16636 King’s Liverpool Regiment.
+Cecil enlisted as soon as War was declared, initially as Private 11636 King’s Liverpool Regiment.
 He was posted to France on 7 November 1915 and later promoted to Sergeant.
+He served in the Signalling Section before being recommended for a commission.
+He received his officer’s training with the Cadet Corps at one of the Oxford Colleges, and proceeded to the front in his new capacity on 4 August 1917.

 When Cecil married Ethel May Stone on 21 May 1918 at the Parish Church, Ducklington with Hardwick, Oxfordshire, his Marriage Certificate states his Rank as “Lieutenant, Middlesex Regiment“.

-Ernest enlisted in the 3/4th Battalion, Lincolnshire Regiment early in 1915 and was trained at Lincoln.
+George enlisted in the 3/4th Battalion, Lincolnshire Regiment early in 1915 and was trained at Lincoln.
 He went on to Strenshall and undertook a course as a machine-gunner.
 The 3/4th was formed as a home base on 1 June 1915.
-On 8 April 1916 it became the 4th Reserve Battalion.
+On 8 April 1916 it became the 4th Reserve Battalion. about the 4th Battalion during the War.

-2nd Lieutenant Frederick William BROWN – Fred was born on 17 September 1890, at Jinks Cottages, Ruskington, the eldest son of William Henry Brown, J.P.
+2nd Lieutenant Frederick William BROWN – Fred was born on 17 September 1890, at Jinks Cottages, Ruskington.
+He was the eldest son of William Henry Brown, J.P.
 (Farmer) and Annie Elizabeth (Lizzie) (née Hutchinson) Brown (1891 Census RG 12/2577).
 He had six younger siblings, Albert George, Florence Annie, Edith Harriett, Herbert H., Ethel Mary and May Evelyn.

 By 1901 (Census RG 13/3048) the family had moved to Chestnut House, Ruskington and in 1911 (Census RG 14/19618) Fred was employed assisting his father in his “Auctioneer and Corn Merchant” business.